r-aguilera/ImageEncryption/README.md

 ## Things to do

-:x: Password as a String seed
+:heavy_check_mark: Password as a String seed

 :x: File autodetection